darwin/simverse/recipes/readme.md

   * `l` - [lnd](https://github.com/lightningnetwork/lnd)
   * `m` - [eclair](https://github.com/ACINQ/eclair)

 So for example `b1l2` reads as "one master btcd node and two lnd nodes".
-You can specify arbitrary postfix if you want to distinguish more nuanced setups. e.g. `a1k1b1l2-routing-test`.
+You might want to specify arbitrary postfix if you want to distinguish more nuanced setups, e.g. `a1k1b1l2-routing-test`.